 For 1st-line assurance of deliverables, the outputs will be the review comments generated, together with the audit trail of the acceptance of the responses.
-For 1st-line assurance of activities, the output will be a short report or records of a Quality Gate meeting.
+For 1st-line assurance of activities, the output will be a short report or records of a Quality Gate meeting, an email will be sent to the Programme participant to confirm.

-For 2nd-line assurance, the MHHS SI Test Team will produce a short report for each piece of assurance work conducted.
+For 2nd-line assurance, the MHHS SI Test Team will produce a short reportsend feedback for each piece of assurance work conducted.
 If an important shortcoming is identified, then a risk or issue is raised.
 For a shortcoming that needs remediating but does not warrant a programme risk or issue, then an action is recommended in the report and a completion date assigned.
 The MHHS SI Test Team will then track such actions via a central register to ensure that they are addressed in a timely manner.